thorlindberg/thesis/dissertation/8-1-3 results-syntax-references.md

 }
 ```

-As this syntax aims to be extensible by selectively typing data, type instances can be nested inside each other, so that types can be declared once in the initialiser and re-purposed throughout the data structure.
+As this syntax aims to be extensible by selectively typing data, type instances can be nested inside each other, so that types can be declared once in the initialiser and repurposed throughout the data structure.
 This is also useful for splitting a type into components that are declaratively simpler and require fewer characters:

 ```
 {